Table of Contents

 There is a difference between clearly communicating and being a squeaky wheel nuisance, but making sure the there are no knowledge gaps related to your payment is critical.
 Proactively sending preliminary notices to promote visibility can do a lot to make sure your invoices are prioritized, strengthen relationships, and get you paid, in full and on time.

-Savvy companies in the construction industry always send preliminary notices – even when a preliminary notice is not required – because they realize that these notices prioritize their invoices above others who do not send notice.
-Preliminary notices (sometimes called Notices to Owner or NTOs) can be great options for getting paid faster.
+Savvy companies in the construction industry always send preliminary notices – even when a preliminary notice is not required – because they realize that these notices prioritize their invoices above others who do not send a notice.
+Preliminary notices (sometimes called preliens, Notices to Owner or NTOs) can be great options for getting paid faster.
 When sending a preliminary notice, you are prioritizing your invoices by making sure you are visible and providing evidence that you “run a tight ship.”

 Most large or sophisticated property owners, and nearly all developers or large GCs, go to great lengths to track who is filing and not filing notices (please see the “True Story,” below, which perfectly illustrates this point).
 This practice is done for a couple of reasons: 1) to fill in the project chart of the parties working to know who to collect lien waivers from, and 2) to know which parties have protected lien rights and remain in a secured position.
 When there are required preliminary notices to retain the right to file a valid mechanics lien, and those notices aren’t sent, those parties are the ones that can be strung along a bit longer for payment if cash flow becomes an issue.
 (And in construction, cash flow is almost always an issue).